LuiseBrandenburger/funding-manager/README.md

 So far, the project consists of some basic features.
 With this app you can add funding projects to your profile and add, update and delete cost positions and keep track of how much money you have forecasted and will eventually spend.
 Furthermore, charts and tables provide a visual expense overview making it easier for the user to track and analyze their project.

 ## Tech
-This Project was build on the PERN Stack.
+This Project was built on the PERN Stack.
 I used React/Redux, Node.js/Express and PostgreSQL.
-Other Libraries I used are:
+Other Libraries I used were:
 - Bycrypt
 - chart.js
 - cookie session